8 ways to Supercharge Your Training

 - Great Tricep Finisher – Improve Pressing Power

 - New Article for Wrist Strength

 - 3 Insane Ways to Finish Your Workouts

 - Cool Dip / L-sit Workout Finisher

 This entry was posted on Monday, July 27th, 2009 at 9:25 am and is filed under strength training muscle building workouts, strength training workouts, your daily inspiration.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson